 Communications and Marketing Manager

-Giulia manages the Communications for the Cultural Skills team.
+Giulia manages the Communications for the Creative Economy and Cultural Skills teams.
 She is responsible for the day to day running of Communications for the department as well as the website and digital offers.

 In a Marketing career spanning 10 years Giulia's background balances the creative industries; visual art, theatre and design with roles in local government, environment and digital tech.
 Giulia has a BA in Social Philosophy and Applied Ethics and is a member of the Arts Marketing Association.